realm/realm-swift/doc/tutorial/template.md

 * TightDB Objective C Interface

 This short tutorial to TightDB will introduce you to commonly used features of TightDB.
-Please refer to the <a href="http://www.tightdb.com/documentation/}/1/Reference/">reference documentation</a> for further details.
+Please refer to the
+<a href="http://www.tightdb.com/documentation/1/Reference/">reference documentation</a>
+for further details.

-TightDB is a very fast embedded database that integrates transparently into Objective C and gives you the full benefits of a database, but with a much lower memory footprint and higher performance than native data structures.
-It is also much more flexible and has an easy to use interface.
+TightDB is a fast embedded database that integrates transparently into Objective C. It gives you the full benefits of a database, but with a much lower memory footprint and higher performance than native data structures.

 TightDB data structures are represented by tables with typed and untyped columns.
-A column in a table can be any of the following column types: Integers, Booleans, Floats, Doubles, Strings, Dates, Binary, Tables, and Mixed (any of the previous types, i.e. untyped).
-More datatypes will follow.
+A column in a table can be any of the following column types: Integers, Booleans, Floats, Doubles, Strings, Dates, Binary blobs, and Tables.
+Moreover, columns in a table can be of the type Mixed which means that the values can be of any support type.

 The core classes of TightDB are <code>TDBTable</code>,
 <code>TDBContext</code>, and <code>TDBTransaction</code>.
 A table is where
 data is stored, while a context can be used to work with persistent data (memory or disk).
-Transactions are be read or write operations within a context.
+Transactions are read or write table operations within a context.

 ** Executing the tutorial

 While you walk through the below tutorial you may find it beneficial to actually execute the code.
-The source code for the tutorial is <a href="http://www.tightdb.com/downloads&/tutorial-ios.zip">avaiable</a>
+The source code for the tutorial is <a href="http://www.tightdb.com/downloads&/tutorial-ios.zip">available</a>
-as a iOS project.
+as an iOS project.

 ** Creating tables